 Get to Know Your Money

-The service is also accessible via a free mobile app so you can view, monitor and make changes to your portfolio when you’re on the go.
-The interface is easy to understand, and first time users will find it easy to keep track of their investments without using a computer.
+The service is accessible via a free mobile app to view, monitor, and change your financial portfolio on the go.
+The interface is easy to understand, and first-time users will find it easy to keep track of their investments.